stackbit-projects/inteloperator-6da87/content/pages/blog/email-collection.md

 So there are hundreds of tools out there that can scrape emails for you, but sometimes those tools don't fit into your process flow and in my case, they don't.
 So I created my own tooling, ruby based that will:

-*   Spider the target for all URLs
+*   Spidering the target sites for all URLs

 *   Scrape the site for emails